magalhini/blog/content/the-ghosts-of-montreal/index.md

 ---
-title: "The Ghosts of Montreal"
+title: 'The Ghosts of Montreal'
-description: "It’s Saturday night, but it could very well be any other day of the week.
-It usually happens during the Summer, as the streets are always more crowded and bustling with life — ah, the life of others…"
+description: 'It’s Saturday night, but it could very well be any other day of the week.
+It usually happens during the Summer, as the streets are always more crowded and bustling with life — ah, the life of others…'
-date: "2018-08-22T03:14:43.022Z"
+date: '2018-08-22T03:14:43.022Z'
 categories:
   - Photography
   - Montreal

-published: true
+published: false
 canonical_link: https://medium.com/@magalhini/the-ghosts-of-montreal-5b7329deb93b
 redirect_from:
   - /the-ghosts-of-montreal-5b7329deb93b